arighi/virtme-ng/README.md

 Repositories are identified by name (specified with the option --release / -r).

-All the used git repository files are stored in ~/.kernelcraft.
-When a release (git repository) is specified KernelCraft takes care of cloning the remote branch inside the ~/.kernelcraft folder.
+When a release (git repository) is specified KernelCraft takes care of adding the remote branch to the local current git repository.
+When a remote build host is used (--build-host) the target branch is force pushed to the remote host inside the ~/.kernelcraft folder.

 Then a minimal custom .config is generated using (a custom version of) virtme-configkernel.